 These have become very important words and phrases as we have become increasingly aware of the fragility of our planet.
 These words appear regularly in the media and we often hear of summits where world leaders gather to pat themselves on the back with the announcements of budget and reduction targets.
 However, these fancy words and meetings are only helpful if there is a detailed plan underpinning their aims.

-Heating & Hotwater Industry Council (HHIC) commissioned a report on what the necessary steps should be for the UK to successfully become a decarbonised country in regards to our domestic heating generation.
+Because the majority of the UK’s energy consumption goes on creating heat, in 2012, the Heating & Hotwater Industry Council (HHIC) commissioned a report on what the necessary steps should be for the UK to successfully become a decarbonised country in regards to our domestic heating generation.
 The HHIC wanted to make sure than the plan included the use of a mixture of all types of fuels and technologies, which is in stark contrast the previous government initiatives that have solely focused on all-electric solutions.

 The resulting report has come up with practical and achievable suggestions that has roles for both the Government and industry in helping the UK to reduce carbon emissions and to reach various targets that need to be met.